bigtoga/Examples/Cloud - Azure/AZ-500/Memorize for the exam.md

 - Tagging is not an "administrative action" thus it will not trigger alerts
 - Just in time requires "Standard" version of Security Center, not default of Basic
+- Transfer subscription to new tenant = Owner

 <details>
   <summary> VMs </summary>